isabella232/bas-style-kit-jekyll-theme/README.md

 Simple script to set a cookie when the user dismisses the cookie banner.
 If this cookie is present the banner will not be shown on subsequent pages for a period of 30 days.
 After this time the banner will be shown again, until dismissed again for another 30 days.

+See the *JavaScript* section for more information on how this file is loaded.

 #### `css/main.scss`